Security-Onion-Solutions/securityonion-docs/redis.rst

     sudo so-redis-count

-If the queue is backed up and doesn't seem to be draining, try stopping Logstash on the manager node:
+If the queue is backed up and doesn't seem to be draining, try stopping :ref:`logstash` on the manager node:

 ::